 |Recovery:||Incomplete before death due to complications of underlying illness|

 |Other medications:|| Digoxin, coumadin, inhaled albuterol and ipratropium|

 |Time After Starting

 ||Protime 37 sec.

-This patient developed dramatic serum aminotransferase elevations within days of starting levofloxacin, compatible with the short latency period to onset of hepatic injury with the fluoroquinolones.
-Another possible diagnosis was acute heart failure, but no mention is made in the brief report of hypotension or hypoxemia.
-Serum LDH levels would be helpful in making this distinction.
+This patient developed dramatic serum aminotransferase elevations within days of starting levofloxacin, compatible with the short latency period and abrupt onset of hepatic injury that is typical of liver injury from the fluoroquinolones.
+In this instance, another possible diagnosis was acute heart failure and ischemic hepatitis, but no mention was made in the brief report of hypotension or hypoxemia.
+Serum LDH levels would have been helpful in making this distinction.
 The patient did not develop rash, fever or eosinophilia with the hepatic injury, but she was receiving high doses of methylprednisolone which may have blunted these manifestations of hypersensitivity (as well as the severity of the liver injury itself).
 While recovering from the hepatic injury, the patient developed further pulmonary complications and died of multiorgan failure.
 Thus, while apparently self-limited, the hepatic injury may have contributed to her further complications of her chronic obstructive pulmonary disease.